a-lud/nf-pipelines/README.md

     --assembly 'primary' \                              # Which Hifiasm output to use throughout the pipeline --busco_db '/path/to/busco_db/tetrapoda_odb10' \    # Path to pre-downloaded BUSCO database --partition 'skylakehm' \                           # Which HPC partition to submit the job to -resume                                             # I leave this in.
-Resume the pipeline if it fails for some reasoon
+Resume the pipeline if it fails for some reason

 conda deactivate
 ```